 Callisia repens Bianca enjoys a trim figure and doesn’t need frequent feedings.
 However, the Bianca variety does need fertilizer every so often.

-A plant you just bought at a garden center won’t need fertilizer for the first year, but you’ll want to start monthly feedings between March and October when the plant is actively growing.
+A plant you just bought at a garden center won’t need fertilizer for the first year.
+However, you’ll want to start monthly feedings between March and October when the plant is actively growing.

 Propagation

-Alternatively, you can skip the cup of water phase and wait a few days for the cutting to scab over and then place it in a small pot with soil.
+Alternatively, you can skip the cup of water phase, wait a few days for the cutting to scab over, and then place it in a small pot with soil.
 Leave it in the small pot until it’s well established before repotting it in a larger, permanent container.

 Troubleshooting